Rhisiart Tal-e-bot

-Rhisiart Tal-e-bot (born Richard Stewart Talbot, Merthyr Tydfil, 1975) is a Welsh activist, Early Years lecturer and language expert who has been General Secretary of the Celtic League since 2006 and editor of Carn magazine since 2013.
+Rhisiart Tal-e-bot is a Welsh activist, Early Years lecturer who has been General Secretary of the Celtic League since 2006 and editor of Carn magazine since 2013.
 He is also the former president of the European Free Alliance Youth.

 Celtic League

 Tal-e-bot has been a long time member of the Celtic League, taking part in various campaigns, and writing articles for Carn since 2004.
 In 2006 he was elected by the annual general meeting of the League to be general secretary.
 In 2013 he was also chosen to be the new editor of Carn.

 General Secretary

 As general secretary, Tal-e-bot has pushed for greater representation of the Celtic League on international bodies.
 This culminated in the League securing NGO (Non-governmental organisation) status with the United Nations, an achievement former general secretary Bernard Moffat credits Tal-e-bot with.

 Tal-e-bot has also led campaigns against the UK Government's now scrapped regional spatial strategies.